tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

 negatively affect the experience of parent and child.

-Therefore, **you need to be honest regarding your feelings** before and during the testing session and work on them, starting from these three
+Therefore, **you need to be honest regarding your feelings** before and during the testing session, and work on any negative feeling starting from these three pillars:
-pillars:

 1. [There is no way you can harm the child](#nobody-hurts)